jmwind/jmwind.dev/src/content/blog/autonomy-alignment.md

 nextpost: layerinitis
 ---

-I'm often asked what the worst leadership advice I've ever been given.
+I'm often asked about the worst leadership advice I've ever been given.
 By far the worst is “hire great people and get out of their way”.

+This one will take some explaining... so let's start at the start.

 After a year leading engineering at Atlassian [my boss](https://twitter.com/scottfarkas) told me in my perf review that I was doing ok but wondered why I didn’t talk and involve him more regularly.
 My answer was “I thought that was my job — to take away all this crap from you and let you do your CEO thing.
 I thought you wanted me to be autonomous.
 I need autonomy.”